jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
+* 06/27/22: Added functionality to add new rows and columns
 * 06/17/22: Added functionality to jump rows in tables
 * 06/16/22: Added functionality to format tables and jump cells in tables
 * 06/11/22: Added function and command to insert tables